 EASA monitors and promotes good standards in the continuously developing sector of Digital Marketing Communications.

-The advent of new forms of media using internet technologies combined with the use of mobile phones, television and other media devices has opened up many new ways to advertise.
+The advent of new forms of media using internet technologies combined with the use of smartphones, connected non-linear TV, influencer marketing on social media platforms and other media devices has opened up many new ways to advertise.
 The concept of new media is constantly evolving and, as these media are adopted and used particularly by young people, care is needed to ensure that such advertising is responsible.

-In addition to the general principles of legal, decent, honest and truthful and socially responsible marketing communications, the 2018 International Chamber of Commerce (ICC) Consolidated Code of Advertising and Marketing Communication Practice incorporates an entire chapter (Chapter D) setting standards for responsible marketing communications to be followed by all the stakeholders involved in advertising practices using digital interactive media.
+In addition to the general principles of legal, decent, honest and truthful and socially responsible marketing communications, the International Chamber of Commerce’s Advertising and Marketing Communications Code incorporates an entire chapter (Chapter C) setting standards for responsible marketing communications to be followed by all the stakeholders involved in advertising practices using digital interactive media.